Lexington Avenue/51st Street station: Modifications and station renovations

-The city government took over the IRT's operations on June 12, 1940.
+1960s and 1970s

 In 1966, an agreement was reached with the developers of 345 Park Avenue to remove the entrance at the corner of 51st Street and Lexington Avenue and replace it with a new entrance at the same corner adjacent to the building.
+A group of private citizens, the Fund for Better Subway Stations, announced in September 1968 that it would donate $450,000 to beautify the station.
+The Metropolitan Transportation Authority (MTA) intended to provide matching funds for the project, but it had not approved a contract for the renovation by early 1970.

-In July 1968, the New York City Transit Authority (NYCTA) completed plans to construct a 320 foot-long free transfer passageway between the north end of the 51st Street station and the Lexington Avenue mezzanine of the Lexington Avenue station.
+In July 1968, MTA subsidiary New York City Transit Authority (NYCTA) completed plans to construct a 320 foot-long free transfer passageway between the north end of the 51st Street station and the Lexington Avenue mezzanine of the Lexington Avenue station.
 Construction on the project was supposed to start in early 1969.
 On December 12, 1969, the NYCTA put the estimated $2.5 million contract up for bid.

-The IRT platforms' elevators were installed in June 1989, making the station one of the earliest to comply with the Americans with Disabilities Act of 1990.
-The elevator to the IND platform was installed later.

-The transfer between the IRT and IND platforms was temporarily closed between May and September 1996 due to renovations.
-During that time, the Gottlieb Group replaced four escalators in the complex for $10.5 million.
-In 2003, as part of efforts to ease crowding in the station, a mezzanine was added to connect the passageway to the Third Avenue end of the IND station.
+The passageway was not built at the time; passengers still had to exit to the street and pay an extra fare to transfer between the stations.
+This caused overcrowding on the Flushing Line, which did have direct interchanges with the Lexington Avenue and Queens Boulevard lines.
+By 1970, the IND's Lexington Avenue station was among the subway system's 12 worst bottlenecks for passenger flow.
+The escalators at the western end of the IND station were replaced in 1977, and a new subway entrance was built as part of the construction of Citicorp Center in the late 1970s.